hpmicro/hpm_sdk/docs/en/sdk/samples/drivers/adc/adc16/README.md

 ## Overview

-This example shows ADC16 conversions and results in four working modes.
+- This example shows ADC16 conversions and results in four working modes.

 Notes:

 * When ADC is configured to non-bus-read (oneshot) mode, it can't be accessed otherwise bus will be stuck.
 * When ADC is configured to bus-read (oneshot) mode,  CPU has to complete initialization before accessing to the ADC register list.

 ## Board Setting

-Input voltage at the specified pin. （Please refer to  [Pin Description](lab_board_resource)）
+- Input voltage at the specified pin. （Please refer to  [Pin Description](lab_board_resource)）
+- If necessary, connect a jumper for VREF pin according to the HW design. （Please refer to  [Pin Description](lab_board_resource)）

 Note:  The input voltage range at ADC input pins: 0~VREFH